peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Generates a CBOR object from an enumerable set of objects.
 * `static CBORObject FromObject​(Object obj)`<br>
  Generates a CBORObject from an arbitrary object.
+* `static CBORObject FromObject​(Object obj,
+          PODOptions options)`<br>
+ Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
 * `static CBORObject FromObject​(String strValue)`<br>
  Generates a CBOR object from a text string.
 * `static <T> CBORObject FromObject​(List<T> value)`<br>